jpweber/jpweber.io/content/blog/a-look-at-tokenrequest-api.md

 +++

 The TokenRequest API enables the creation of tokens that aren’t persisted in the Secrets API, that are targeted for specific audiences (such as external secret stores), have configurable expiries, and are bindable to specific pods.
 These tokens are bound to _specific_ containers.
-Because of this they can be used as a means of container identity.
+Because of this, they can be used as a means of container identity.
 The current service account tokens are shared among all replicas of a deployment and thusly, are not a good means of unique identity.

 This feature was introduced in kubernetes 1.10 as an alpha feature and graduated to beta status in 1.12, which is the current status in kubernetes 1.14.

 I am going to look at how to use the TokenRequest API coupled along with the TokenReview API, [Service Account Volume Projections](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection) and how you can test these features with cURL.
-Finally I'll demonstrate how this would all work together with two example services.
+Finally, I'll demonstrate how this would all work together with two example services.
 One that will get a bound service account token and one that will validate this token.

 ## How to enable these features

-In order to use the TokenRequest API and service account token volume projection a few flags need to be added to your `kube-apiserver` manifest, seen below.
+In order to use the TokenRequest API and service account token volume projection, a few flags need to be added to your `kube-apiserver` manifest, seen below.
 If you are adding this to an existing cluster, in most installations this file will be found at `/etc/kubernetes/manifests/kube-apiserver.yaml`

 ``` yaml
 - --service-account-signing-key-file=/etc/kubernetes/pki/sa.key